quickbrnfx/homeLab/README.md

 - Install pi OS over the network

-Using the following guide https://www.raspberrypi.com/documentation/computers/getting-started.html#install-over-the-network I installed a pi OS over the network.
+Using the following guide https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html I installed a pi OS over the network.

+Install over network -> SSH (using Putty) -> Enable VPN -> VPN using Tiger VPN

+***Some caveats here - you NEED to have the Rpi official 27W power suppy (5V @ 5A) or you will have trouble booting from USB (SSD.)